corgi-in-tights/saber-assistant/devlog/day-1.md

 - Accept contextual data
 - Return a list of human-readable and machine-parseable 'declarations' ("turn \[device\] off")
 - Throw some HA-intergration in there

+For obvious reasons, I have to state that this will get nowhere close to the insanity of Alexa/Google Hub.
+The streaming and real-time processing tech they have is a *bit* above me.
+Pretty sure it does NLU processing on partial transcripts half-way through your sentence.
+WTF.

 The main issues here are customizability and LLM limits.